avipars/CS-Resources/math/logic/README.md

     - is planar (iff 1 < n <= 3)

-  * Q3 is a cube, higher dimensions are harder to visualize
+  * Q1 is a line, Q2 is a square Q3 is a cube, higher dimensions are harder to visualize

 #### Good to know